 Michel Banagouro

-CTO and partner at Leanwork Group, a Brazilian software house with over 11 years in the market and clients such as Ultrafarma.
+Michel Banagouro is the CTO and partner at Leanwork Group, a software company delivering enterprise .NET solutions.
 Has more than 20 years of experience with .NET, React, and Azure, leading outsourcing squads, large-scale e-commerce platforms, and SaaS products.
 Currently driving Leanwork's repositioning as an AI-first company, building teams proficient in Claude Code and producing technical content on AI applied to software development.

 Contents